helixbass/eslint-plugin-coffee/README.md

 See [below](#eslint-plugin-import-rules) for a list of all supported rules from `eslint-plugin-import`.

-#### eslint-plugin-react/eslint-plugin-react-native
+#### eslint-plugin-react, eslint-plugin-react-native, eslint-plugin-jsx-a11y

-If you want to use rules from `eslint-plugin-react` and/or `eslint-plugin-react-native` (whether rules that "just work" or CoffeeScript custom overrides), add those plugins and rules to your config:
+If you want to use rules from `eslint-plugin-react`, `eslint-plugin-react-native` and/or `eslint-plugin-jsx-a11y` (whether rules that "just work" or CoffeeScript custom overrides), add those plugins and rules to your config:
 ```
 {
   "plugins": [
     "coffee",
     "react",
-    "react-native"
+    "react-native",
+    "jsx-a11y"
   ],
   "rules": {
     // Can include existing rules that "just work":
     "react/no-array-index-key": "error",
     "react-native/no-inline-styles": "error",
+    "jsx-a11y/accessible-emoji": "error",
     // ...and CoffeeScript custom overriding rules.
     // For these, the corresponding existing rule should also be disabled if need be:
     "react/prop-types": "off",